AlessLSH/py4e/README.md

-# py4e
+# Py4e - Umich
-Python for Everybody Specialization assignments
+Here are my assignments' answers for the Python for Everybody Specialization online courses.

+Lesson taken from 27/09/2021, taught by Dr. Charles Severance.